The Portuguese Falcon

 The Portuguese Falcon (Capitão Falcão) is a 2015 Portuguese superhero comedy film directed by João Leitão.
 It was released on April 23, 2015.

 Synopsis

-Captain Falcão tells the story of a Portuguese superhero serving António de Oliveira Salazar in the fight against the communist "red menace" during the 1960s, mercilessly satirizing both the anti-communist propaganda of the Estado Novo and the left-leaning politics of the Armed Forces Movement.
+Captain Falcon is a 1960s Portuguese superhero serving António de Oliveira Salazar in the Red Scare-related fight against the communist "red menace".
+The film is a political satire of both the anti-communist propaganda of the Estado Novo and the left-leaning politics of the Armed Forces Movement.